gmossy/machine-learning/projects/capstone/capstone_proposal_template.md

 The detector will output a threat score such that the higher it's value the more likely that the file is malicious.
 Sklearns implementations of decision trees, logistic regression, k-nearest neighbors, random forest and other approaches all provide the option of computing a threat score to reflect whether a file is malware or benighware.

+I would expect the model to be able to achieve between %90 - %95 detection rate which will be shown with an ROC curve.

 ### Project Design
 _(approx. 1 page)_